stacklane/docs/🗄/Article/scripting/models.md

 [dynamic endpoint path](/🗄/Article/endpoints/dynamic.md)
 the container selection has already occurred.

+# Transactions

+All model operations (create, update, delete/remove), which happen within a single request are committed together / atomically.
+There is no way to end up in a state where the first few models have been persisted, but later changes haven't.

-# Common Error Handling {#errors}
+# Error Handling {#errors}

 In several examples above, note that `null` or `undefined` is not used to represent the absence of a result -- for example `List.get` and `Article.slug` never return a null/undefined value.

 Instead, an exception is thrown if there is no result.
-This exception can be left "uncaught" and therefore propagated up to an [error endpoint](/🗄/Article/endpoints/errors.md).
+This exception can be left unhandled, and therefore propagated up to an [error endpoint](/🗄/Article/endpoints/errors.md).
 Or it can be specifically caught using a special nomenclature: